Spyware: Distinction

+This classification system is broken down further with the distinction of direct negative consequences and indirect negative consequences.
+This distinguishes between any negative behavior a program has been designed to carry out (direct negative consequences) and security threats introduced by just having that software executing on the system (indirect negative consequences).
+One example of an indirect negative consequence is the exploitation risk of software vulnerabilities in programs that execute on users' systems without their knowledge.

 Routes of infection

 Spyware does not necessarily spread in the same way as a virus or worm because infected systems generally do not attempt to transmit or copy the software to other computers.
 Instead, spyware installs itself on a system by deceiving the user or by exploiting software vulnerabilities.

 Most spyware is installed without knowledge, or by using deceptive tactics.
 Spyware may try to deceive users by bundling itself with desirable software.
 Other common tactics are using a Trojan horse, spy gadgets that look like normal devices but turn out to be something else, such as a USB Keylogger.
 These devices actually are connected to the device as memory units but are capable of recording each stroke made on the keyboard.
 Some spyware authors infect a system through security holes in the Web browser or in other software.
 When the user navigates to a Web page controlled by the spyware author, the page contains code which attacks the browser and forces the download and installation of spyware.

 The installation of spyware frequently involves Internet Explorer.
 Its popularity and history of security issues have made it a frequent target.
 Its deep integration with the Windows environment make it susceptible to attack into the Windows operating system.
 Internet Explorer also serves as a point of attachment for spyware in the form of Browser Helper Objects, which modify the browser's behaviour.